rgragulraj/me/projects/lerobot/lerobot.md

 ## Tech Stack / Platform

-Python · Hugging Face LeRobot · Ubuntu · SO-101 6-DOF Arm
+Python / PyTorch · Hugging Face LeRobot · Ubuntu · SO-101 6-DOF Arm

 ## Abstract

-I'm building a full imitation learning pipeline from scratch on low-cost hardware—because I wanted to prove it's possible without a $50K robot.
-Custom SO-101 arm, Xbox joystick for teleoperation, Droid cam on my phone and OpenCV on my laptop for visual, and LeRobot doing the heavy lifting.
-I used ACT policy training for imitation learning and am currently working on building my own policies.
+This project implements the ACT (Action Chunking with Transformers) policy using the Hugging Face LeRobot framework on the SO-101 robotic arm.
+An overhead Logitech C920 webcam serves as the visual input.
+Demonstrations were collected via teleoperation using a leader arm, and the trained policy is deployed closed-loop on the follower arm.

 ---